edward0rtiz/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

-# 0x0D SQL - Introduction :snake:
+# 0x0E SQL - More queries :snake:

 > SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system, or for stream processing in a relational data stream management system.
 This project covers the part 2 of SQL.
 The purpose of these SQL projects is to gain skills to manipulate SQL along Python to enhance the data engineering